EnzyNien/small_requests_QPython3_android/README.md

 First version of urequests for QPython3

-Only the query on CTTP is available
+Only HTTP request is available
 On completion:

  - SSL